Mary Celeste: Retellings and false histories

 Fact and fiction became intertwined in the decades that followed.
 The Los Angeles Times retold the Mary Celeste story in June 1883 with invented detail.
 "Every sail was set, the tiller was lashed fast, not a rope was out of place. ...
 The fire was burning in the galley.
 The dinner was standing untasted and scarcely cold … the log written up to the hour of her discovery."
 The November 1906 Overland Monthly and Out West Magazine reported that Mary Celeste drifted off the Cape Verde Islands, some 1400 nmi south of the actual location.
-Among many inaccuracies, the first mate was "a man named Briggs," and there were live chickens on board.
+Among many inaccuracies, the first mate was "a man named Briggs", and live chickens were on board.

 The most influential retelling, according to many commentators, was a story in the January 1884 issue of the Cornhill Magazine which ensured that the Mary Celeste affair would never be forgotten.
 This was an early work of Arthur Conan Doyle, a 25-year-old ship's surgeon at the time.
 Doyle's story "J. Habakuk Jephson's Statement" did not adhere to the facts.
 He renamed the ship Marie Celeste, the captain's name was J. W. Tibbs, the fatal voyage took place in 1873, and it was from Boston to Lisbon.
 The vessel carried passengers, among them the titular Jephson.
 In the story, a fanatic named Septimius Goring with a hatred of the white race has suborned members of the crew to murder Tibbs and take the vessel to the shores of Western Africa.
-The rest of the ship's company is killed, save for Jephson who is spared because he possesses a magical charm that is venerated by Goring and his accomplices.
+The rest of the ship's company is killed, save for Jephson, who is spared because he possesses a magical charm that is venerated by Goring and his accomplices.
 Doyle had not expected his story to be taken seriously, but Sprague was still serving as the U.S. consul in Gibraltar (Note: Sprague served in Gibraltar from 1848 to 1901; the report of his death in The New York Times of October 19, 1901, described him as the "oldest US consul".) and was sufficiently intrigued to inquire if any part of the story might be true.